hex13/atom-lupa/README.md

 * fix bug when there is no lupaProject.json in directory tree
 * line count in color (green, yellow, orange, red)
 * fix bug when user clicks on pane item which is not a text editor (e.g. settings)
+* use react
+* better list of files in dashboard (clickable and with loc colors)
 # 2016-04-09

 * list of files in separate pane item (dashboard)